 Your advisor will ask you a ton of questions related to your assets, the amount of debt you have, and your financial situation.
 Moreover, you could be asked to provide documentation.

 After thorough evaluation, you will be given advice about your debt problem.
-They could help you understand which debt solution is the best for you and how you could manage to pay off your debts.
+National Debt Service could help you understand which debt solution is the best for you and how you could manage to pay off your debts.

 If you are satisfied, they could create a Debt Management Plan (DMP) for you which is personalised according to your need.